-F. SWMP Modifications and Additional Information The SWMP and MCM implementation procedures are reviewed each year.
-X YesNo Changes have been made or are proposed to the SWMP since the NOI or the last annual report, including changes in response to TCEQ's review.
-Yes X No G. Additional BMPs Provide a description and schedule for implementation of additional BMPs that may be necessary, based on monitoring results, to ensure compliance with applicable TMDLs and implementation plans.
+F. SWMP Modifications and Additional Information

+1. The SWMP and MCM implementation procedures a re reviewed each year.
+Yes X 1 No ---- ---------- --------- ---------------- -------------- ------------- ------------ ----- ------------ ----

+2. Changes have been made or are proposed to the SV VMP since the NOI or the last annual report including changes in response to TCEQ's review.
+Yes X No

+G. Additional BMPs

+Provide a description and schedule for implementation of additional BMPs that may be necessary, based on monitoring results, to ensure compliance with applicable TMDLs and implementation plans.

 No additional BMPs are necessary for the City of Dalworthington Gardens at this time.

-H. Additional Information 1.
-Is the permittee relying on another entity to satisfy any permit obligations?
-Yes X No 2.a.
+H. Additional Information

+- 1. Is the permittee relying on another entity to satisfy any permit obligations?
+Yes X No - 2. a.
 Is the permittee part of a group sharing a SWMP with other entities?
-Yes X No I. Construction Activities 1.
-The number of construction activities that occurred in the jurisdictional area of the MS4 (Large and Small Site Notices submitted by construction site operators): 1 2a.
+Yes X No

+I. Construction Activities

+- 1. The number of construction activities that occurred in the jurisdictional area of the MS4 (Large and Small Site Notices submitted by construction site operators): 329 - 2a.
 Does the permittee utilize the optional seventh MCM related to construction?
+Yes X No

+J. Certification

-Yes X No J. Certification If this is this a system-wide annual report including information for all permittees, each permittee shall sign and certify the annual report in accordance with 30 TAC §305.128 (relating to Signatories to Reports).
+If this is this a system-wide annual report including information for all permittees, each permittee shall sign and certify the annual report in accordance with 30 TAC §305.128 (relating to Signatories to Reports).

 I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

-Name (printed): Title: Signature: Date:
+Name (printed): Kyle Sugg Title: PW Consultant - City of DWG Signature: Kyls Sugg Date: 2/14/2025